 Travis and I met in 1998 working in a factory.
 I was 18 and a senior in high school and he was 19 living on his own.
 I always make the joke “Trav is from New Hampshire, I grew up some in New Mexico, and we met in the heart of it all.”
 I would say we both experienced “love at first site” but we were partiers and sooner than later our relationship began to reflect our baggage.
 Over the years, I have found out we have so much of the same baggage.

 In 2011, I filed for divorce and found myself slipping from God.
 I was angry and lonely and I willingly left his side.
 One morning God came to Trav and he took away his addictions in one night.
 Trav explained it as time kind of stopped.
 He had been up all night but it felt like all those hours condensed into 45 minutes.
 He felt God calm him and put him to ease.
 Trav came over at 5 A.M. to tell me what had happened but things didn’t go to smooth.

 Travis found out I was moving on with another man.
 He was angry but he didn’t let go of me and refused to give up.
 He told me about what God had done for him.
 I didn’t believe him I thought he was trying to get into my head until he told me that God talked to him without saying a word.
 That he felt the words.
-I became so angry because I knew he was telling the truth then, because that is how God talked to me and I knew God wanted us to work it out.
+I became so angry because I knew he was telling the truth because that is how God talked to me, and I knew God wanted us to work it out.
 I remember being so mad at God that I didn’t want anything to do with him or Trav.
 I went back to Trav begrudgingly.

-The morning he came back one heck of a fight broke out Travis said something to me I’ll never forget.
+The morning he came back one heck of a fight broke out and Travis said something to me I’ll never forget.
 We were sitting on the edge of our bed and he asked me “Do you love me?”
 I looked at him and immediately said “No.” and looked forward.
 I think I felt a level of hatred for him.
 I’ve never felt hate for anyone so I don’t know.
 All I know is I felt something new and it sure as heck wasn’t good.
-Travis immediately cried and grabbed my face with both hands and said “I ruined you.”
+Travis immediately cried and grabbed my face with both hands and said: “I ruined you.”

-What ever funk I was in at that moment I snapped out of and began to cry like a little girl (I am crying now).
+Whatever funk I was in at that moment I snapped out of and began to cry like a little girl (I am crying now).
 I got up crying and shouting “Why would you say that?
 Why?
 I am not ruined!
 Why?
 Why would you say that?
 Don’t you ever say that again.
 I am not ruined!!!”
 I remember this panicked feeling, like a mania.
 I just wanted out of there.
-I wanted to tare the walls down.
+I wanted to tear the walls down.
 I wanted to run out of that house and never come back, but I couldn’t my kids were there.

 What we go through in life and how God brings us through it is our greatest testimonies.
 Travis and I both made it through.
 Both of us were willing to work with God on what we had to do.
 We both relied on God to not only help us get it right, but to love each other in the process.
-I don’t know why God revealed that truth to me yet, but I am so thankful that God blessed me with Trav’s perspective.
-It was such a thoughtful gift from out father.
+I don’t know why God revealed that truth to me, but I am so thankful that God blessed me with Trav’s perspective.
+It was such a thoughtful gift from our father.
 Now I want to take a moment to pray.

 Father God, Thank you for your sweet gifts.
 I can only thank you and give you all of the credit Lord for seeing us through our hard times.
 Times of stretching and growth.
-I want to thank you for being the manna in our lives and blessing us with every need we have physically, worldly, and in our personal relationships.
-Lord, I want ask that you give everyone a birds eye view of a truth.
+I want to thank you for being the manna in our lives and blessing us with every need we have: physically, worldly, and in our personal relationships.
+Lord, I want to ask that you give everyone a birds eye view of a truth.
 A truth that needs to be seen.
 Only you can satisfy the hunger of our hearts and souls and only your manna, your words, suffice.
 Break open doors, move the rubble, throw a rope, or create a path so that people will see the blessings of your words, your truth Lord.
 Thank you Lord for holding me when I need arms to reach.